 University of Sheffield researchers have paved the way for new insights into how antibiotics kill bacteria, by capturing highly detailed new images of bacterial cell walls.

-Dr Robert Turner, a former postdoctoral researcher in the University of Sheffield’s Department of Molecular Biology and Biotechnology, showed that artificially changing the shape of rod-shaped E. coli cells into spheroids makes molecules in the cell wall lose their orientation.
+Postdoctoral researcher Dr Robert Turner showed that artificially changing the shape of rod-shaped E. coli cells into spheroids makes molecules in the cell wall lose their orientation.

 Typically, chain-like molecules (polysaccharides) in the cell wall orient themselves in roughly the same direction around the circumference of rod-shaped cells.
 But in spheroid cells, they orient themselves essentially randomly.

-The research, which was led by Professor Jamie Hobbs in the Department of Physics and Astronomy, and Professor Simon Foster in Molecular Biology and Biotechnology, has been published in a new paper in Nature Communications.
+The research, which was led by Professor Jamie Hobbs in the Department of Physics and Astronomy, and Professor Simon Foster in the Department of Molecular Biology and Biotechnology, has been published in a new paper in Nature Communications.

 Professor Foster, also a coordinator of Imagine, said: "For the first time we can ‘see the chemistry’ of the essential cell wall polymer of bacteria.
 This has important implications for understanding how bacteria grow and the action of antibiotics."